SoWeBegin/LinearAlgebra/documentation/vector/vector_constructors.md

 1) **Default constructor**.
 Constructs an empty vector, as in by using `= default`.
 2) Contructs the container with each element initialized to `value`.
 This constructor effectively exists only if the underlying container is `std::array`, that is, if a size was passed as a second template parameter (such as `MathLbr::vector<int, 4>`).
+The default behavior is that there must exist an implicit conversion sequence from T2 to T, where T is the type explicitly passed to the class template.
+If no such implicit conversion exists (that is, std::convertible_to<T2, T> fails) then a compilation error is thrown.
+By default behavior, this constructor is implicitly marked explicit as well.
+If ALLOW_IMPLICIT_CONVERSIONS is defined, then all narrowing conversions from T2 to T are disallowed, and this constructor is not marked explicit.
-3) Constructs the container with `count` default-inserted instances of T (internally, calling `std::vector<T> myVector(count)`.
+4) Constructs the container with `count` default-inserted instances of T (internally, calling `std::vector<T> myVector(count)`.
 This constructor effectively exists only if the underlying container is `std::vector`, that is, if no size was passed as a second template parameter (such as `MathLbr::vector<double> myVector`).
-4) Constructs the vector with the contents of the range [first, last].
+5) Constructs the vector with the contents of the range [first, last].
    <br> The type of the range must be convertible to the container's type (for example, a range of `std::complex` types cannot be used to initialize a vector of `int`s).
    <br>*Note:* For a non-dynamically allocated vector (that is, a vector created with an explicitly passed template size), an assert is performed to ensure that the container's   size is greater or equal than the size of the passed range (Size >= range size).
 Asserts might be disabled, refer to <a href="https://en.cppreference.com/w/cpp/error/assert">assert</a>.
    If the total values passed are smaller than the container's size, and the underlying container is `std::array`, then the remaining elements are value-initialized such as `T{}`.